What the Latest Workplace Technology Trends Mean for the Future of Business

 Imagine employees having a casual, natural conversation with their company without ever involving a live person.
 With a few clicks or the sound of their voice, they could ask policy questions, learn about their benefits, or check their shift schedule with almost no effort at all.

 Sound far-fetched?
 Employees are probably already doing it in their personal lives, using Siri, Alexa, or Google Assistant to turn on the lights, order coffee, or book tickets.
-The next generation of artificial intelligence (AI) tools are making intuitive, personalized conversations a reality, building into existing products such as Google Search.
+The next generation of artificial intelligence (AI) and machine learning (ML) tools are making intuitive, personalized conversations a reality, building into existing products such as Google Search.
 It’s time to leverage this technology to help employees solve common workplace issues that wouldn’t require a real person to intervene.

 Security has always been a major part of workplace technology, but this year we saw more new launches in this space than usual—especially for mobile devices.
 At I/O, Google announced Android support for secure multidevice login, easy multifactor authentication, and passwordless login, among other security initiatives.
 These updates are just in time (or perhaps long overdue), as most users now expect seamless, secure access to their tools and apps.